 An online search for real estate will bring up a lot of information.
 So, why hire a broker?
 At first glance it may seem that buying or selling a home on your own will save you money.
 But that might not be the case.
-According to the National Association of Realtor®'s 2017 Profile of Home Buyers and Sellers, you’ll make more money by hiring a professional real estate broker.
-“FSBOs typically sell for less than the selling price of other homes; FSBO homes sold at a median of $190,000 last year (up from $185,000 the year prior), and signiﬁcantly lower than the median of agent-assisted homes at $250,000.”
+According to the National Association of Realtor®'s 2020 Profile of Home Buyers and Sellers, you’ll make more money by hiring a professional real estate broker.
+“FSBOs typically sell for less than the selling price of other homes; FSBO homes sold at a median of $217,900 last year (up from last year), and signiﬁcantly lower than the median of agent-assisted homes at $242,300.”

-And there are other things to consider before embarking on your real estate journey.
-As a part of my daily routine, I research the market to track prices and trends through online broker resources and in real estate publications.
-I know neighborhood news, zoning changes and am up-to-date on new policies, rules and ethics pertaining to brokers.
+There are other things to consider before embarking on your real estate journey.
+Professional real estate brokers have a pulse on the market and research trends through online broker resources and in real estate publications.
+We are up-to-date on neighborhood news, zoning changes and new policies, rules and ethics.

-By consistently networking with other real estate professionals, I am able to keep tabs on influences in the market, trends and the economy.
-If I have any questions, I know exactly who to contact for answers.
-And driving the Chicago neighborhoods every day, I see new construction homes, rehab projects, property conditions and am on the lookout for any changes, such as new businesses moving in.
+By consistently networking with other real estate professionals, we understand what is influencing the market, trends and economy.
+We know the Chicago neighborhoods and are on the lookout for any changes, such as new businesses moving in.

-Here are what I consider the benefits of hiring a real estate broker:
+Here are the 6 benefits of hiring a real estate broker:

 Education and Experience

 One of the main benefits of working with a broker is their knowledge and experience in managing the process.
 Before hiring a real estate broker, ask to set up an interview.
 You want to make sure that this person understands the neighborhoods, real estate market and trends.
 Whether buying or selling, the broker must have a keen eye to catch things you might miss in a property and expertise in negotiation to put you at ease during the process.